 Vantage Circle Wins 6 Honors at Brandon Hall Awards 2025, Including 4 Gold Wins in Rewards & Recognition Technology

-Vantage Circle has secures four Gold, one Silver, and one Bronze in the rewards and recognition technology category in the Brandon Hall Awards 2025
+Vantage Circle secures four Gold, one Silver, and one Bronze in the rewards and recognition technology category.

 The company earned top recognition in the “Best Advance in Rewards and Recognition Technology” category for its collaborative programs with leading global organizations, including Amdocs, Apollo Tyres, Wipro, Visteon, Tata Chemicals, and IBS Software.